Ukrainians flee war, seeking safety across western borders

 Transcarpathia, Ukraine’s westernmost region which borders Hungary, is also home to about 150,000 ethnic Hungarians, many of whom are also Hungarian citizens.
 While Russia’s invasion has not yet extended to that area, which is separated from the rest of Ukraine by the Carpathian Mountains, many have decided not to wait for the situation to get worse.

 Vanessa Gera reported from Warsaw.
-Justin Spike in Budapest, Hungary, Bela Szandelszky in Lonya, Hungary, Karel Janicek in Prague, and Nicole Winfield in Rome, contributed to this report.
+Justin Spike in Budapest, Hungary, Bela Szandelszky in Zahony and Lonya, Hungary, Frank Jordans in Berlin, Karel Janicek in Prague, Stephen McGrath in Bucharest, Romania, and Nicole Winfield in Rome, contributed to this report.

 Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine